nwootton/MMM-UKNationalRail/README.md

 Additional Module for MagicMirror²  https://github.com/MichMich/MagicMirror

 # Module: UKNationalRail
-This module displays LIVE train arrivals & departures from a specified station.
+This module displays LIVE train departures from the specified station(s).

 ![](./images/Current_version.png)
 ## Using the module